TL;DR

 Beyond immediate assignments, cultivating the habit of theory-practice connection serves your entire career.

 Read professionally with dual attention.
 When you encounter new theories in professional reading, ask how they apply to your experience.
 When you have significant experiences, seek theoretical frameworks that illuminate them.
+If the volume of reading feels overwhelming, recognize that the literature review time sink is a common challenge with strategies to manage it.

 Contribute to conversations that bridge domains.
 In workplaces, be the person who brings relevant research to practical discussions.
 In academic settings, ground theoretical conversations in real-world examples.
 This bridging role is valuable and distinctive.